vinsonchuong/puppet-strings/actions/open-firefox/README.md

 applications.
 Now that most CI services execute builds within Docker containers, it has become important for browser automation tools to be able to run within the limited environment of a Docker container.

+### Process Management
+Use [`closeBrowser`](../close-browser) to gracefully end browser processes that are no longer needed.

+Otherwise, when the Node.js process that calls `openFirefox` ends, Firefox will be killed with `SIGKILL`.